 4. Increasing awareness of child poverty

 C4C is a great option for churches looking for ways to increase their outreach to their community/mission field.
 The C4C model is based on best practices and is designed to set churches up for success and help to avoid common missteps.
 Even if your church is already involved in public school missions of some sort, C4C can help you to expand and strengthen what you are already doing.
 Several churches in our district are currently participating with very good results.
 Churches participating in the C4C initiative receive training, coaching and assistance from the district level.
 If your church is interested, we can come and give you a presentation to explain what it entails.
-Please contact Harbor District C4C Coordinator Pat Litzinger at email@example.com.
+For more info click on www.nccc4c.org or contact Pat Litzinger at firstname.lastname@example.org

 WATCH D.O.G.S.
 (Dads Of Great Students) is an innovative father involvement, educational initiative of the National Center For Fathering.
 Studies have shown that children/youth who lack father involvement and interactions with positive male adult role models have an increased risk of being involved in negative/destructive behaviors , criminal activity and poverty.

 The two primary goals of the WATCH D.O.G.S. program:

 - To provide positive male role models for the students, demonstrating by their presence that education is important.

 - To provide extra sets of eyes and ears which helps to enhance school security and reduce negative behavior issues (i.e. bullying, etc.)